Amy Roloff Engaged, ‘Little People, Big World’ Star Accepts Proposal From Beau Chris Marek

 Just a few more photos from the celebrating the love of Jacob and Isabel from their wedding.
 I’m so blessed.
 It was a beautiful wonderful day a beginning of a life long journey together. ????????????????????. #amyroloffssecondact #rockandroloffwedding #moniqueserraphotography

 In addition to Amy’s engagement and Jacob’s wedding, the Little People, Big World family has been preparing for two new babies to join the family.
-Zach and Tori are expecting a baby girl this fall and she will join their 2-year-old son Jackson.
+Zach and Tori are expecting a baby girl this fall, and she will join their 2-year-old son Jackson.
 In addition, Jeremy and Audrey will be adding a baby boy to their brood this winter to join 2-year-old Ember.

 Little People, Big World viewers watched several seasons ago as Amy and Matt struggled in their marriage, eventually separated, and ultimately divorced.
 The divorce was finalized in May 2016 and in December, Amy met Chris when he came to a pool party she threw.
 It seems that the two have been practically inseparable ever since then.

-TLC is in-between seasons of Little People, Big World at the moment.
+TLC is in between seasons of Little People, Big World at the moment.
 However, new episodes will debut again at some point in 2020.

 Jacob and Isabel’s wedding will not be featured in an episode next season.
 However, LPBW fans will surely be hoping to see that Amy Roloff’s engagement to Chris Marek was perhaps captured on camera.
 Congratulations to the newly-engaged couple!